fjimenez95/vmx2-ui-extension/README.md

 1. Go to your Amplify URL, login, and test your UI by placing a voicemail call!
 You have completed your setup.

 ## Other things to consider
 * You may want to remove the ability for users to sign-up since you will want to provision these details in Cognito.
-Plus, Amazon Connect users may not know their user id.
+Plus, Amazon Connect users may not know their user id and this is required to avoid any errors in the experience.
+You can update this by replacing your `export default withAuthenticator(App)` to `export default withAuthenticator(App, {hideSignUp: true});`.
+This has been implemented by default but can be switched back.